Your young child can explore creativity and develop all kinds of skills with this painting with make up brushes activity.

-The other brushes were kind of the same as painting with a ordinary paint brush, except for the eyebrow comb-thingie (the red flat line).
+The other brushes were kind of the same as painting with an ordinary paintbrush, except for the eyebrow comb-thingie (the red flat line).

-The end result, like I said not so pretty, but very educational.
-We talked about the differences, thick, thin lines etc. developing #languageskills, #visualdiscreminationskills. #midlinecrossing was practised when she painted a line from the one side of the paper to the other side.
+The end results like I said not so pretty, but very educational.
+We talked about the differences, thick, thin lines etc. Developed language skills and visual discrimination skills.
+Midline crossing was practised when she painted a line from one side of the paper to the other side.

 Interesting fact: a child that has problems crossing his midline, will stop halfway on the paper, swap hands and continue with the line!
 This results in major problems when the child starts to learn to write, so very important to practise this skill!